-While we have been unable to ascertain exact dates (trust us we're working on it ... updates will be edited in later), it appears that this lush canyon was completely closed to motor vehicle access about 20-30 years ago, establishing a 3000-acre miniature "wilderness area".
-It appears that any grazing activities also ceased around the same time, though along this hike, you will encounter an "ex-closure" area for researching the effects of cattle grazing on the riparian meadow of the canyon.
+While we have been unable to ascertain exact dates (trust us, we're working on it ... updates will be edited in later), it appears that this lush canyon was completely closed to motor vehicle access about 20-30 years ago, establishing a 3000-acre miniature "wilderness area."
+It appears that any grazing activities also ceased around the same time.
+However, along this hike, you will encounter an "ex-closure" area to research the effects of cattle grazing on the canyon's riparian meadow.
 Evidence exists of previous ranch fencing and gates, all of which are no longer in use.
 It appears that this is now a pristine natural canyon, with no human influences except for an occasional hiker meandering past on an old roadbed.

-This hike begins at the Parking/TH Start location as described in the hike driving direction section.
-From here hike the approximate 50 yards to the intersection of FR137/643A and cross over FR137 and hike due east, through this easy to navigate forest section, downhill for .20 mile to connect with old, unsigned ranching roadbed "FR9714V" at way point N34.41882 W111.14828 (Note: if you are not using a GPS with our 6/19/10 default hiking route loaded in your unit for reference, then you will need to take note of your entry point at FR9714V for your later return trip exit back up to FR137 and your vehicle).
-Begin hiking north (down) this Upper end of Buck Spring Canyon for a total of .75 mile to view the perennial source of "Upper Buck Spring" at way point N34.42615 W111.14761; From here your hike continues down canyon on the right (east) canyon side for a total of 1.0 mile where you will intersect (a right turn-southwest) one of this trips main highlights, the old cattle ranching roadbed spur that offers a stunning autumn hiking section of "Big Tooth Maple Trees".
+This hike begins at the Parking/TH Start location described in the hike driving direction section.
+From here, hike the approximate 50 yards to the intersection of FR137/643A and cross over FR137 and hike due east, through this easy to navigate forest section, downhill for .20 mile to connect with old, unsigned ranching roadbed "FR9714V" at waypoint N34.41882 W111.14828 (Note: if you are not using a GPS with our 6/19/10 default hiking route loaded in your unit for reference, then you will need to take note of your entry point at FR9714V for your later return trip exit back up to FR137 and your vehicle).
+Begin hiking north (down) this Upper end of Buck Spring Canyon for a total of .75 mile to view the perennial source of "Upper Buck Spring" at waypoint N34.42615 W111.14761; From here, your hike continues down the canyon on the right (east) canyon side for a total of 1.0 mile where you will intersect (a right turn-southwest) one of this trips main highlights, the old cattle ranching roadbed spur that offers a stunning autumn hiking section of "Big Tooth Maple Trees."
 Continue first SW, then south up this scenic roadbed spur to its end (a total of 1.75 miles in from your TH Start location).
-Return back to the main canyon via this roadbed spur and continue to hike north (down canyon) on the east side of the canyon.
+Return to the main canyon via this roadbed spur and continue to hike north (down canyon) on the canyon's east side.
 Here you will see and be hiking on the old, main ranching roadbed that once ran the entire length of this upper canyon section.
-At a total of 2.90 miles you will reach the fenced-in "Riparian Study Area" of Upper Buck Spring Canyon..just follow the use trail along the east side of the fence.
-At a total of ~3.40 miles you will begin to see the historic "Buck Spring Cabin Complex" on the canyon west side.
+At a total of 2.90 miles, you will reach the fenced-in "Riparian Study Area" of Upper Buck Spring Canyon.. follow the use trail along the east side of the fence.
+At a total of ~3.40 miles, you will begin to see the historic "Buck Spring Cabin Complex" on the canyon west side.
 Here you will need to crossover to the canyon west side to enter the cabin complex area, a great location for a snack or lunch break and some meandering-around (It should be noted that depending on the season and recent weather, finding a dry crossing spot from the east side to west side may be a challenge).
 Behind the two historic cabins and just past the entrance road gate (to the left of the gate), you will see the east TH Start for Cabin Loop Trail- "Barbershop Tr#91".
-From here, continue to follow the entrance road to the large parking lot area and on to cross into the "Lower Buck Spring Water Dammed Area" for viewing; From here you continue to follow the east side of the dammed drainage area, hiking NE over a forest road to locate the original source of perennial "Lower Buck Spring" (a cement enclosure within a fenced-in area) located at N34.44459 W111.13738 You should be a total of ~4.10 miles into your hike at this point.
+From here, continue to follow the entrance road to the large parking lot area and on to cross into the "Lower Buck Spring Water Dammed Area" for viewing; From here, you continue to follow the east side of the dammed drainage area, hiking NE over a forest road to locate the source of perennial "Lower Buck Spring" (a cement enclosure within a fenced-in area) located at N34.44459 W111.13738 You should be a total of ~4.10 miles into your hike at this point.
 This is the far NE end of this round trip hike.
-At this perennial Lower Buck Spring water source your return hike is via retracing your route in Buck Spring Canyon heading south (up canyon), hiking back to your TH Start on the scenic "west side" (right side) of the canyon.
+At this perennial Lower Buck Spring water source, your return hike is via retracing your route in Buck Spring Canyon heading south (up canyon), hiking back to your TH Start on the scenic "west side" (right side) of the canyon.

-Perennial Upper and Lower Buck Spring, dammed water area at Buck Spring Cabin Complex plus numerous water seeps along this canyon hike (water should be chemically treated and/or filtered prior to drinking).
+Perennial Upper and Lower Buck Spring, dammed water area at Buck Spring Cabin Complex, plus numerous water seeps along this canyon hike (water should be chemically treated and/or filtered before drinking).